 Business owners should educate themselves about safety concerns involving cleaning supplies.
 They should inform their cleaners in the following areas:

 - Air contaminants

 - Powered equipment and vehicles

 - Protective wear

-ISSA publishes a free manual with information you need called CMI Cleaning 101.
+ISSA publishes a free manual for cleaning companies called CMI Cleaning 101.
 Check it out!

-Try these business plan templates.
+These business plan templates will help you prepare to get residential and commercial cleaning jobs.
 Want to know the best part?
-They’re are all free!
+They’re all free!

 - U.S. Small Business Administration (SBA) Business Guide

 It gets better!
 Here’s a list of free and low-cost resources: